World government: Definition

 Wendt argues that a struggle among sovereign individuals results in the formation of a collective identity and eventually a state.
 The same forces are present within the international system and could possibly, and potentially inevitably lead to the development of a world state through this five-stage process.
 When the world state would emerge, the traditional expression of states would become localized expressions of the world state.
 This process occurs within the default state of anarchy present in the world system.

 Immanuel Kant conceptualized the state as sovereign individuals formed out of conflict.
 Part of the traditional philosophical objections to a world state (Kant, Hegel) are overcome by modern technological innovations.
 Wendt argues that new methods of communication and coordination can overcome these challenges.

 A colleague of Wendt in the field of International Relations, Max Ostrovsky, conceptualized the development of a world government as a process in one stage: The world will be divided on two rival blocs, one based on North America and another on Eurasia, which clash in World War III and, "if civilization survives," the victorious power conquers the rest of the world, annexes and establishes world state.
 Remarkably, Wendt also supposes the alternative of universal conquest leading to world state, provided the conquering power recognizes "its victims as full subjects."
 In such case, the mission is accomplished "without intermediate stages of development."

-Pre-industrialized philosophy
+Pre-modern philosophy

 Antiquity

-World government was an aspiration of ancient rulers as early as the Bronze Age (3300 to 1200 BCE); Ancient Egyptian kings aimed to rule "All That the Sun Encircles", Mesopotamian kings "All from the Sunrise to the Sunset", and ancient Chinese and Japanese emperors "All under Heaven".
+World government was an aspiration of ancient rulers as early as the Bronze Age (3300 to 1200 BCE); ancient Egyptian kings aimed to rule "All That the Sun Encircles", Mesopotamian kings "All from the Sunrise to the Sunset", and ancient Chinese and Japanese emperors "All under Heaven".